Benefits & Leave 16 min

 How can companies protect themselves and their remote employees?

-First, every company with remote workers needs workers’ compensation coverage with specific clauses addressing remote work.
-Although the employee bears the burden of proving any claimed injury occurred during the course of work, employers should not mistake that dynamic for protection against improper claims.
-Anything that could cause an injury in an employee’s home could be interpreted as a workplace hazard, depending on circumstances.
+Although the employee bears the burden of proving any claimed injury occurred during work, employers should not mistake that dynamic for protection against improper claims.
+Anything that could cause an injury in an employee’s home could be interpreted as a workplace hazard, depending on the circumstances.

 To protect workers, companies should help their teams identify and eliminate (or at least mitigate) risks in their remote workplaces.
 Something as simple as a budget for ergonomic home office equipment could protect workers from injuries that would necessitate workers’ compensation claims.

-Companies should also clearly define what their workers’ duties entail.
-Not all home computer activity is work activity, for example.
-Some companies may attempt to do this by clarifying work hours, but as more employees work flexible hours, this may not be a sustainable solution.
-Space-related, equipment-related, and task-related definitions are easier to control than time-related ones.
-While workers may still successfully claim workers’ compensation for injuries that fall outside defined parameters, these definitions are still useful as guidelines.
+Some companies may attempt to do this by clarifying work hours, but since flexible hours are becoming more prevalent, this may not be a sustainable solution.
+Space-related, equipment-related, and task-related definitions are easier to formulate than time-related ones.

 What is a remote workplace policy?

-A remote workplace policy is like your average corporate employee handbook — except the guidelines included are specific to remote work.
+A remote workplace policy is like your average corporate employee handbook — except that the guidelines included are specific to remote work.

-These guidelines might include the following topics:
+These guidelines might cover the following topics:

-• Prescribed job duties and time and attendance policy
+• A time and attendance policy

 • Remote employees’ legal rights, including procedures on filing for remote workers’ compensation